Chilli beef (or mutton) jasmine rice

 1/4 cup water

-Start by making the chili paste.
+Start by making the chilli paste.
 Add the ingredients to a small mortar and pound to a rough paste.
 Set aside.

 Heat the oil in a deep wok on a high flame.
-Add the meat and stir fry till the meat is lightly browned, about 4-5 minutes depending on the heat of your stove.
-Take care to use a wooden spatula to break up the lumps till you get a very fine crumble.
+Add the meat and stir fry until lightly browned, about 4-5 minutes, depending on the heat of your stove.
+Use a wooden spatula to break up the lumps until you get a very fine crumble.

-When the meat is lightly colored, turn the heat down to medium and add the chili paste, and fry.
-Cook for 1 minute till you can smell the spice.
+When the meat is lightly coloured, turn the heat down to medium, add the chilli paste, and fry for 1 minute until you can smell the spice.

-Add the rice, chilies, fish sauce, sugar, and oyster sauce and mix in well tossing the rice to coat it with the sauce.
-Cook for an additional 3 minutes on very high heat till the rice starts getting crisp on the outside, you will see it change a shade of color.
+Add the rice, chillies, fish sauce, sugar, and oyster sauce and mix well, tossing the rice to coat it with the sauce.
+Cook for an additional 3 minutes on very high heat until the rice starts getting crisp on the outside.
+You will see it change a shade of colour.
 Taste and adjust the salt.

-Serve immediately garnished with the basil, and scallions (if desired), and with the nam pla prik chilli fish sauce on the side.
+Serve immediately, garnished with basil and scallions (if desired) and with the Nam pla prik chilli fish sauce on the side.

-Note: This is a dish that should be eaten as soon as it is made.
-Do not make it ahead of time and keep.
+Note: This dish should be eaten as soon as it is made.
+Do not make it ahead of time and keep it.